 Tile Received a Sharp Blow

-If the crack is located in one area, extending across only a single tile, this is probably the case.
+If the crack is located in one area and it extends across only a single tile, it is likely that the crack was caused by a sharp blow to the tile.
 Sometimes, you will see a chip taken out of the tile where the object hit.

 In kitchens, especially, where heavy objects such as cans, pots, and pans get dropped, ceramic tiles frequently break.
 Building standards (ASTM C648) do not regulate sharp blows to tile, only heavy dead loads.
 Doorways are another common spot for impact-related tile cracks because items may be dropped while opening the door.
 In general, these types of cracks will be found near the periphery of the floor, not the center.